ezsystems/ezplatform/doc/docker-compose/README.md

 However below environment variable `COMPOSE_FILE` is used instead since this is also what is used to have a default in `.env` file at root of the project.

-#### Before you begin: Install Docker & Docker-Compose

-Before jumping into steps below, make sure you have recent versions of [Docker & Docker-Compose](https://www.docker.com/) installed on your machine.

-*For Windows you'll also need to [install bash](https://msdn.microsoft.com/en-us/commandline/wsl/about), or adapt instructions below for Windows command line where needed.*

 ## Project setup